indico/indico-user-docs/docs/conferences/timetable.md

 ### Making the timetable public (conferences only)

 By default, event contributions are in 'Draft mode'.
-This means that that regular users cannot see the list of contributions, the timetable, the book of abstracts and the author and speaker list.
+This means that regular users cannot see the list of contributions, the timetable, the book of abstracts and the author and speaker list.
 The draft mode exists to prevent participants from seeing the timetable while it's being created.

 When you want to make the timetable public, you can turn off the draft mode.
 To do so, navigate to the _Contributions_ page and toggle _Draft_ in the top right corner.